MarkBuffalo/lat-pulldown-guide/README.md

 ![Lat Pulldown with AB-3000](https://i.imgur.com/QtHTcRD.jpg)

-As you can see, I'm using the AB-3000 to set myself for seated pulldowns.
+As you can see, I'm using the AB-3000 to seat myself for seated pulldowns.

 ![Lat Pulldown](https://i.imgur.com/C5OYbmi.jpg)